 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a standard container.
-We route a reinforced 30-yard low-wall bin to these jobs: the unit features a heavier floor plate and thick, ribbed sides.
-We cap the fill volume well below the visual rim to keep axle weight legal on the lowboy.
-We also provide our general construction debris service for mixed job site loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
+For these heavy tear-offs, we route in a reinforced 30-yard container with a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
+A lowboy handles the transport of this denser steel.
+We also provide a general construction debris service for your lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover